 For guided game drives with kids, you have to remember that you are in an open vehicle.
 Kids shouldn’t make noise, and the same rule applies here too – you shouldn’t stick your head or arms outside the vehicle.
 Follow the instructions of your guide.

-6. What about malaria pills when going on safari with kids?
+What about malaria pills for young kids?

-I can’t really answer this question, because we always chose to visit malaria-free areas with our kids up to now.
+I can’t really answer this question, because we have always chosen to visit malaria-free areas with our kids up to now.
 I always read that malaria pills aren’t advisable for young kids under 5-6 years old.
 And since there are perfectly nice malaria-free areas to take your kids on safari, why would you take the risk…

 We visited Kruger NP and Etosha NP in July (African winter), when malaria risk is very low.
 We used mosquito sprays with DEET, but that’s it.
-Southern part of South Africa is malaria-free all year round.
+The southern part of South Africa is malaria-free all year round.
 There are several private game reserves in that area, and also Addo Elephant National Park is malaria-free.
 All perfect places for the first safari with kids.

-7. Do we need any special vaccinations when going on safari with kids?
+Do we need any special vaccinations when going on safari with kids?

-8. What to pack for kids on safari?
+What to pack for kids on safari?

 You don’t really need to pack anything special for kids on safari.
 Except – my best tip – pack one pair of binoculars for each child.
 It keeps them interested and engaged during the rides.
 Safari involves lots of driving and lots of patience.
-Binoculars is better than any toy.
+Binoculars are better than any toy.
 Just don’t waste your money on toy binoculars, there are plenty of affordable decent quality binoculars that kids can use.